 Russel returned to Melbourne in 1995 and co-founded Leonardi Brandhouse.
 He spent the next 11 years running his own agencies with various partners, before joining George Patterson Y&R, Australia’s oldest agency brand, in 2006.
 The group includes The Campaign Palace, VML, ideaworks and Brand Asset consulting.

-Russel is also the former Chairman of the Advertising Federation of Australia.
+He is also the former Chairman of the Advertising Federation of Australia.
 He has been a regular commentator on radio in Melbourne.
-Russel’s other passion is reflected in his position on the board of the Melbourne Football club.
+Russel’s other passion is AFL and he has previously served on the board of the Melbourne Football club.